Mammalian Diving Reflex

 We presented the Canadian performance group Mammalian Diving Reflex for the first time in 2014 at out first Live Art for Børn festival in Copenhagen.
 They brought one of their signature pieces, Haircuts by Children.
-The piece did exactly what the title promises: a group of children were given a crash course in hairdressing and ran a salon where they offer free haircuts to members of the public.
-In the lovingly designed shop, courageous adults (and other children) tested theircourage as they received sometimes unexpected, but always fantastic haircuts.
+The piece does exactly what the title promises: a group of children is given a crash course in hairdressing and run a salon where they offer free haircuts to members of the public.
+In the lovingly designed shop, adults (and other children) tested their courage as they received sometimes unexpected, but always fantastic haircuts.

 Eat the Street

 For this, our second project with Mammalian Diving Reflex, a 6th grade class from Rosengård school in Odense was trained as restaurant critics by professional chefs.
 They visited seven restaurants in Odense, and after didning there offered their brutally honest opinions.
 The restaurants were awarded prizes in various self-invented categories such as “surprisingly nice bathrooms”.
 The kids organised a smashing award ceremony, and of course they arrived in style: in limos.

 About the Artists